-Balance adjustments can be used for antique stores and collectives looking to charge rent, or Buy Outright stores that pay suppliers with store credit.
+Balance adjustments can be used for antique stores and collectives looking to charge rent, or other cases ConsignCloud doesn't have built-in.
 They can also be used for special situations, like reimbursing accounts for items which are lost or sold at the wrong split.

 If you pay out balances as of a certain date, if for example you cut checks on the 15th for all items sold in the previous month, select the Payout Date for the correct day, and the Payout Amount will adjust automatically.
 This field defaults to today, so if you'd like to pay out the entire balance and bring the account to $0, just leave this field alone.

 Next select the Payout Type — permitted options can be configured in the Policy section of your store's settings. if you chose to pay out by check, you may also optionally include a check number.
 If you've configured check printing, you'll also be given the option to print out checks.
 ConsignCloud will automatically generate an invoice for the settlement.

 If you'd like to automatically pay out your consignors via bank transfer or digital check, please check out our integration with Checkbook!

 You can save time by settling balances in bulk.
 There are fewer options, however — for instance, you cannot record check numbers.
 To pay out balances in bulk:

 By default, balances shown in the Accounts table are current.
 If you wish to pay out as of a certain date, scroll to the right side of the table, click "+ Column", and select Customize.
 You can change the balances shown in the table to reflect the date you'd like to use.